How Many Solar Panels Do I Need to Run a TV?

 But, if you’re using a small off-grid system, you just need to add up all of your appliances’ power requirements to get the size of inverter you need.

-For example, if you have an LCD TV with a power requirement of 200 Watts, a laptop with a power requirement of 30 Watts, and a few other devices that add up to 50 Watts, so then your inverter size will be:
+For example, if you have an LCD TV with a power requirement of 200 Watts, a laptop with a power requirement of 30 Watts, and a few other devices that add up to 50 Watts, then your inverter size will be:

 Inverter Size = 200W + 30W + 50W = 280 Watts